Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Setup and calculation

-In this paper we use precisely the setup of the DGLV calulation \cite{Djordjevic:2003zk}, but the details of the current calculation can be found in \cite{Kolbe:2015uka}.
-For clarity, we treat the \highpt{} eikonal parton produced at an initial point $(t_0,z_0,\textbf{x}_0)$ inside a finite QGP, where we have used \textbf{p} to mean transverse 2D vectors, $\vec{\textbf{p}}=(p_z,\textbf{p})$ for 3D vectors and $p=(p^0,\vec{\textbf{p}})=[p^0+p^z,p^0-p^z,\textbf{p}]$ for four vectors in Minkowski and light cone coordinates respectively.
-As in the DGLV calculation, we consider the target to be a Gyulassy-Wang Debye screened potential \cite{Gyulassy:1993hr} with Fourier and color structure given by
+In this article we use precisely the setup of the DGLV calculation \cite{Djordjevic:2003zk}, presenting here only an outline of the setup and derivation of the correction term, with more details in \cite{Kolbe:2015uka}.
+For clarity, we treat the \highpt{} eikonal parton produced at an initial point $(t_0,z_0,\textbf{x}_0)$ inside a finite QGP brick, where we have used \textbf{p} to mean transverse 2D vectors, $\vec{\textbf{p}}=(p_z,\textbf{p})$ for 3D vectors and $p=(p^0,\vec{\textbf{p}})=[p^0+p^z,p^0-p^z,\textbf{p}]$ for four vectors in Minkowski and light cone coordinates, respectively.
+As in the DGLV calculation, we consider the $n$th target to be described by a Gyulassy-Wang Debye screened potential \cite{Gyulassy:1993hr} with Fourier and color structure given by

-The color exchanges are handled using the applicable $SU(N_c)$ generator $T_a(n)$ in the $d_n$ dimensional representation of the target or $T_a(R)$ in the $d_R$ dimensional representation of the \highpt{} parent parton.
+where the color exchanges are handled using the applicable $S\!U(N_c)$ generator, $T_a(n)$ in the $d_n$ dimensional representation of the target, or $T_a(R)$ in the $d_R$ dimensional representation of the \highpt{} parent parton.